Al-un/al-un.fr/blog/content/articles/wip/vue-styling.md

 ### Global setup

-To unleash SASS full power, variables, mixins and functions must take part of the party.
+To unleash SASS full power, variables, mixins and functions should not be ignored.
 To avoid to import all of this in every file, an `additionalData` saves the day by making this import available in all Vue.js files.

 ```js
 // vite.config.js